nicolacalise3355/accounting_backend_system/README.md

 ## Implementations and usage

-- To take the jwt token you need to send a POST request to the /auth API, it simulates a login, but you don't really need credentials.
+- To take the jwt token you need to send a POST request to the /auth API, and do the login.
 - You can Add, Remove or Update some entities of the system.
 - You can use some APIs to get specific metrics of the system.